Galvana28/Galvana28/README.md

-spotify
+wip okay okay

 big picture

 divider

-hihi hello what's up ! im galvana, but you can also call me lumin. im okay with any pronouns. im bisexual, genderfluid, and pangender. i have autism, like everyone else who plays pony town /silly
+hihi hello what's up ! im galvana, but you can also call me lumin. im okay with any pronouns. im bisexual, genderfluid, and pangender. i have autism, just like everyone else who plays pony town /silly

 my interests are my singing monsters, pokemon, danganronpa, and eurovision. of course i have more but i dont wanna list them all here T-T